 Dealing with your own anxiety can be difficult, but it can be just as hard to watch anxiety affect someone you love.
-Anxiety is different for every person and managing it is not a “one size fits all.”
+Anxiety is different for every person and managing it is not “one size fits all.”
 The first thing to do when you love someone with anxiety is to do your best to understand their anxiety.

 You do not have to try to fix anything.
 When your partner is having a tough time, it can leave you with a desire to step in and help.
 No one wants to see someone they love hurt.
 It is important to fight the urge to fix the situation.
-It can lead to feeling helpless, but trying to fix things can make the person feel worse.
+It can lead to your feeling helpless, but trying to fix things can make the person feel worse.

 Being present and listening helps.
 In the moments where you want to help, the best thing you can do is be present and listen.
 Your calming presence and listening ear is the best help you can provide.
 It can help your partner feel safe and validated when they are feeling anxious.

 Living with chronic anxiety can be challenging.
 Loving someone with chronic anxiety can be painful because no wants to see their partner struggle.
 However, as a partner, you have stepped into the role of a support system.
-While you will not be able to take the anxiety away or fix every problem, you will often make things better just by being present and being supportive
+While you will not be able to take the anxiety away or fix every problem, you do have the power to make things dramatically better.